behanw/course-intro/README.md

  * *TEMPLATE* needs to point to the directory you checked out from github which has the latex files in it.
 (No default)
  * *BITLY_TOKEN* is your [bitly API TOKEN](https://support.bitly.com/hc/en-us/articles/230647907-How-do-I-generate-an-OAuth-access-token-for-the-Bitly-API-) (No default)
  * *DESKTOPDIR* points to the directory where you want the resulting PDF copied with --copy (Defaults to *$HOME/Desktop*)
+ * *GDRIVE* specifies the URI of the Google Drive share containing the slides for the course.
+If provided rclone will download the assets for the class into *DESKTOPDIR*.
+ * *GDRIVE_LOCAL* specifies the local path to a mounted Google Drive share containing the slides for the course.
+If provided rsync will be used to copy the assets for the class into *DESKTOPDIR*.

 ### *settings.tex*

  * \myname should be set to your name (and/or nickname)
  * \myemail should be set to your email address
- * \myeblurb should be set to any extra information about you
+ * \myblurb should be set to any extra information about you
  * \myclasstime should be set to your default class times
  * \myclasstz should be set to your default time zone